 Do antidepressants help?

 Antidepressants increase a group of chemicals in the brain called serotonin and noradrenaline which can improve a person’s mood.
 Some people who are prescribed antidepressants find that they start to improve some of the symptoms of depression after a short period (usually 2 to 4 weeks) but may also experience some side effects including headaches, sickness and loss of appetite.
-If you’ve any issues or concerns about your medication, no matter what they are, you should speak to your GP, pharmacist or nurse to enable you to find a solution that most suits you.
-Taking anti-depressant medication does not, of course, address the causes of stress which may be behind a person’s depression.
+If you’ve any issues or concerns about your medication, no matter what they are, you should speak to your GP, pharmacist or nurse to help you to find a solution that most suits you.
+Taking anti-depressant medication does not, of course, address the causes of stress which may be behind someone’s depression.
 This means that anti-depressants are often prescribed together with another form of treatment, or, a different treatment or service may be more helpful instead.

 Advocacy services – who can help me to have my say?